 Title IV Return of Funds

-- You are withdrawing prior to completing 60% of the period for which the aid was provided.
+This requirement applies only to students who received federal student aid, and are withdrawing prior to completing 60 percent of the period (semester) for which the aid was provided.

 Federal law requires aid recipients to “earn” most of the aid they receive by staying enrolled in college at least half time.
 Students who withdraw prior to completing 60 percent of the semester for which they received federal student aid may be required to return some of the aid they were awarded.
 The law assumes that the student used the Title IV student aid (e.g., Subsidized and Unsubsidized Stafford Loans, Parent (PLUS) Loan or Perkins Loan) to pay their institutional charges - tuition, fees, residence hall room and board (meal plan), and other institutional charges.
 Thus, if the student withdraws prior to completing 60 percent of the semester for which they were awarded aid, the unearned portion of the aid must be returned to the federal government.

-Order of return of Title IV funds
+Order of Return of Title IV Funds

 If the student is entitled to a refund from the college for amounts paid to cover institutional charges, any refund due to the student will first be applied to their obligation to return “unearned” aid before the student receives money back.
 Thus, portions of institutional refunds may be applied on the student’s behalf to their outstanding Stafford, PLUS or Perkins Loans, or to the federal portions of their grant or scholarship, and not refunded directly to the student.